brentonk/psci220/syllabus.md

       *Journal of Conflict Resolution* 7, no. 2 (1963): 97--109.

-### September 22--26: Spiral Models versus Deterrence
+### February 3--5: Spiral Models versus Deterrence

-*First short paper to be assigned Wednesday, September 24.*

 * Robert Jervis, "Deterrence, the Spiral Model, and Intentions of the Adversary," chap.
 3 in *Perception and Misperception in International